-Most images will be about 8x10” when your poster is printed full size.
-No image should be smaller than 5x7”.
-Most issues in printing the poster come from improper image files.
+Most images will be about 8" x 10” when your poster is printed full size.
+No image should be smaller than 5" x 7.”
+Most printing glitches are the result of incorrect image files.

 Use .tif, .jpg or .png images.
 Do not use PICT or EPS.

-While it is possible to create graphs and charts directly within PowerPoint, it’s very restrictive and quirky.
-We do not recommend it.
-It’s far better to use Excel to create graphs and charts.
+While it is possible to create graphs and charts directly within PowerPoint, the process is restrictive and quirky.
+Use Excel to create graphs and charts.

 Inserting Graphs from Excel

-While it is possible to simply highlight the graph in your spreadsheet, copy it, and paste it into your poster, you’re asking for trouble if you do it this way!
-It’s far better to turn your graph into an image file (a “.png” file) first, and then insert that png file into the poster.
-It seems like an extra step, but it is a bulletproof way to get great images in your poster.
-Here’s why: If you insert a graph by the “cut-and-paste” or “Insert Object” route, the graph will still be live and editable.
-That means it’s still linked to the Excel workbook.
-If you break that link (by trying to print the poster, for example) it rebels.
+While it is possible to simply highlight the graph in your spreadsheet, copy it and paste it into your poster, the process is rife with hazards.
+Instead, convert your graph into an image file (a “.png” file) first, then insert thr .png file into the poster.
+This is a bulletproof way to put images in your poster.
+(Here’s why: If you insert a graph by the “cut-and-paste” or “Insert Object” route, the graph will still be live and.
+This means it’s still linked to the Excel workbook.
+If you break that link -- by trying to print the poster, for example -- it rebels.

-Here’s how to make a png file from an Excel graph:
+How to make a .png file from an Excel graph:

-- Open Excel, and enlarge your graph until it fills the entire screen – maybe10-15 columns wide.
+- Open Excel and enlarge your graph until it fills the entire screen (10-15 columns wide).
 If you have multiple graphs in your workbook, enlarge all of them.

-- An .htm file will appear, and ALSO a folder with every chart in the entire workbook saved as separate png files.
-(You won’t use the htm file, but just ignore it and keep it.)
+- An .htm file will appear, along with a folder with every chart in the entire workbook saved as separate .png files.
+You won’t use the .htm file, but keep it.

 - Rename each .png file so you know what it is.

-**Don’t use “Insert → Object → Microsoft Excel Graph.”
-While this seems like the logical choice, it puts you right back into the issue of inserting a live graph, with all the problems of being linked to an Excel workbook.
+Do not use “Insert → Object → Microsoft Excel Graph.”
+While this seems like the logical choice, it leads directly back to inserting a live graph and all the problems of being linked to an Excel workbook.

-**Don’t worry that you won’t be able to change your graph if you need to – you can still go back to your Excel workbook, change the graph, and make a new png file to insert!
+Don’t worry that you won’t be able to change your graph.
+You can always go back to your Excel workbook, change the graph and make a new .png file to insert.

 Inserting an Image